 The decrease in yellow perch quotas is likely due to the abundance of walleye, which puts pressure on smaller fish.
 Commercial fishing boats and crews will need to manage their allowable perch catch over the season.
 It's worth noting that the commercial boats are already fishing for walleye using different gear than what is used for perch.

-The allowable catch for yellow perch in 2019 has been set at more than 8.5 million pounds of perch which is a decrease from the almost 10.5 million pound limit last year overall in the lake.
-Of that Ontario gets about four million pounds which is divided up for the commercial fishery by geographical areas of the lake.
+The total allowable catch for yellow perch in Lake Erie in 2019 is set at over 8.5 million pounds, a decrease from the nearly 10.5 million pound limit in the previous year.
+Ontario receives approximately four million pounds, which is divided among different geographical areas of the lake for the commercial fishery.

-Perch populations are lower and the allowable catch could “continue to decline” in the central basin of Lake Erie, a Lake Erie Committee press release said last week.
-The allowable catch for Lake Erie takes into account the commercial fishery on the Ontario side and sport anglers on both sides of the border.
+The press release from the Lake Erie Committee indicates that perch populations are lower, and there is a possibility of further declines in the central basin of Lake Erie.
+The allowable catch for Lake Erie considers both the commercial fishery on the Ontario side and sport anglers on both sides of the border.

-In 2015, Lake Erie’s commercial fishing and processing industry was estimated to have an annual economic impact of more than $244 million.
+In 2015, the commercial fishing and processing industry in Lake Erie was estimated to have an annual economic impact of over $244 million.

 By Sharon Hill, Windsor Star Publishing date: April 1, 2019